Giskard-AI/giskard-hub/script-docs/hub/sdk/checks.rst

 .. warning::

     Deleting a check is permanent and cannot be undone.
-Make sure you're not using the check in any active conversations or evaluations before deleting it.
+Make sure you're not using the check in any active chat test cases or evaluations before deleting it.

 List checks
 ___________